Specifications

 Design

-The matte coating, matte finish is really nice and smooth but not slippery.
-The minimal design aesthetic really works for it with the clip being a nice brushed aluminium and I’m very pleased with how it looks overall.
+The matte coating / finish is really nice and smooth but not slippery.
+The minimal Bauhaus design aesthetic really works for it with the clip being a nice aluminium and I’m very pleased with how it looks overall.

 It’s got a satisfying click that’s a little interesting.
 It’s not on the noisy side but not silent.